Hamptonburgh, New York: Early years

 According to An Outline History of Orange County by Samuel Watkins Eager p.
 378, the hamlet of Campbell Hall was named for Colonel Campbell who was a Scotchman, had two sons, and when the war of the Revolution commenced, one son sided with England, the other with his adopted country.
 The Tory brother would not speak with his Republican relative.
 The sentiments of this brother were changed by the happy results of the revolution.

 Railroads

 From 1900 to about 1960, Campbell Hall was a center of considerable railroad activity.
-The Erie, New York Ontario and Western, Lehigh and New England, New York Susquehanna and Western, came together and ionterchanged freight at the nearby large Maybrook railroad yard.
-The financially struggling from inception NYO&W abandoned operations in 1957.
+The Erie, New York Ontario and Western, Lehigh and New England, New York Susquehanna and Western, came together and interchanged freight at the nearby large Maybrook railroad yard.
+NYO&W, financially struggling from inception, abandoned operations in 1957.
 Freight business for the other railroads diminished too, causing a considerable loss of railroad employment for Hamptonburgh.